EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Methodology

-To obtain such a specific image diffusion model, we use the recently released Objaverse \cite{deitke2023objaverse} dataset for fine-tuning the common-used diffusion model, i.e., Stable Diffusion model.
+To obtain such a specific image diffusion model, we use the recently released Objaverse \cite{deitke2023objaverse} dataset for fine-tuning the commonly-used diffusion model, i.e., the Stable Diffusion model \cite{rombach2022high}.
 This dataset contains 800K+ 3D models created by 100K+ artists.
-The descriptions for each 3D model can be found in Cap3D \cite{luo2023scalable} dataset, which is processed with BLIP2 \cite{li2023blip} and GPT4.
+The descriptions for each 3D model can be found in the Cap3D \cite{luo2023scalable} dataset, which is processed with BLIP2 \cite{li2023blip} and GPT4.
 We first filter some improper 3D models, like complex scene representation, textureless 3D models, and point clouds, and approximately 420K high-quality 3D models are left.
-We normalize all assets into a unit cube $[-0.5, 0.5]^3$ and radius (distance away from the center) is set at 1.8.
+We normalize all assets into a unit cube $[-0.5, 0.5]^3$.
+The radius (distance away from the center) is set at 1.8, with a field of view set at 35 degrees.
 For each 3D model, we uniformly render 12 images in the range of azimuth angle $\xi_{cam}\in (0^\circ, 360^\circ) $ and elevation angle list $\delta_{cam} = [0^\circ, 15^\circ, 30^\circ, 45^\circ]$.
 Thus, for each 3D asset, we render 48 RGBA images in 512$\times$512 resolution in total while its corresponding text prompt is denoted as $y$.
 We use the Stable Diffusion 2.1 as the original latent diffusion architecture with an encoder $\mathcal{E}$, a denoiser U-Net $\epsilon_{\theta}$, and a decoder $\mathcal{D}$.
 We utilize $\mathcal{E}$ and $\mathcal{D}$ with pre-trained weight and only fine-tune $\epsilon_{\theta}$ for generating composite images from orthogonal views.
-For each training step, we first sample an elevation angle from the elevation angle list and then select four render images in this elevation angle, the rendered images are required to be 90 degrees apart from each other in azimuth angle.
+As illustrated in Fig. \ref{fig:pipeline}(a), for each training step, we first sample an elevation angle from the elevation angle list and then select four render images in this elevation angle, the rendered images are required to be 90 degrees apart from each other in azimuth angle.
 Then these four images are tiled on a 2×2 grid in a clockwise rotation.
 To match the diffusion model, we resize this composite image into 512$\times$512 resolution, which is denoted as $x$.
-Let $c(y)$ be the embedding of $y$ and diffusion time step $t\sim[1,1000]$, we then solve for the following objective to fine-tune the model:
+At the diffusion time step $t\sim[1,1000]$, let $c(y)$ be the embedding of $y$, and $z_t$ be the noisy latent image by adding noise $\epsilon$ to a clean latent image $z$, we then solve for the following objective to fine-tune the model: